usinesoft/Cachalot/README.md

 ```

 When a node starts, it generates in the "DataPath" folder a text file containing the 100 most frequent words: **most_frequent_tokens.txt**.

-These are good candidates to ignore, and you may need to add other words depending on your business case.
-For example, it is good to avoid indexing "road" or "avenue" if you enable a full-text search on addresses.
+> These are good candidates to ignore, and you may need to add other
+> words depending on your business case.
+For example, it is good to
+> avoid indexing "road" or "avenue" if you enable a full-text search on
+> addresses.

-# Computing pivot tables server-side
+## Computing pivot tables server-side

 A pivot table is a hierarchical aggregation of numeric values.
 A pivot definition consists of:
--	An optional filter to restrict the calculation to a subset of data.
+-	An optional **filter** to restrict the calculation to a subset of data.
-o	We can use any query, but operators like DISTINCT, ORDER BY or TAKE, make no sense for a pivot table calculation
+	- We can use any query, but operators like DISTINCT, ORDER BY or TAKE, make no sense for a pivot table calculation
--	An ordered list of axes.
+-	An ordered list of **axes**.
-o	They are optional, too; if no one is specified, the aggregation is done on the whole collection, and the result contains a single level of aggregation
+	- They are optional, too; if no one is specified, the aggregation is done on the whole collection, and the result contains a single level of aggregation
-o	The axis must be server-side visible (indexed or not)
+	- The axis must be server-side visible (indexed or not)
--	A list of numeric values to aggregate (at least one must be specified)
+-	A list of **numeric values to aggregate** (at least one must be specified)
-o	They must be server-side visible (indexed or not)
+	- They must be server-side visible (indexed or not)

 For example, an **Order** class: